StreamElements/docs/docs/overlays/custom-widget.md

 ---
 id: custom-widget
-title: Custom Widget
+title: Custom Widget & SE_API
-sidebar_label: Custom Widget
+sidebar_label: Custom Widget & SE_API
 description: Learn how to use the Custom Widget, the most powerful tool in StreamElements Overlay Editor, with HTML, CSS, JavaScript, and API access.
 tags:
 - custom widget